 We were greeted at the Guilin train station by our driver, who was holding a sign that read, “Earth Trekkers Welcome to Yangshuo.”
 That was the first time we were identified as Earth Trekkers; usually it’s with a sign with something boring on it like my name or “Rivenbark Family.”
-Using “Earth Trekkers” is way cooler.
+Using “Earth Trekkers” is much cooler.
 Gerd, the man who runs our hotel in Yangshuo, the Yangshuo Village Retreat, is a big fan of our travels.
-We have been communicating with him since reserving this hotel way back in June 2014.
+We have been communicating with him since reserving this hotel nine months earlier.

 It takes an hour and a half by car to travel from Guilin to Yangshuo.
 Gerd greeted us at the entrance to the hotel.
 He said the same thing we have been thinking…that he knew us already.
 It was so nice to finally be here.

 Gerd showed us to our room, the family suite on the fourth floor.
 This room, or rooms I should say, was amazing.
 Tim and I had a gigantic bedroom, furnished with an ornate, French bed, giant bathroom, living room area, and a flat screen TV.
 Tyler and Kara had their own separate bedroom with a twin and a double bed.
 This was our home for four nights and we loved it here.